JSN190/DashRed/README.md

 DashRed is a quick and easy way to get the direct links hidden behind reddit video submissions so that you can share them without any extra weight.
-It is entirely self contained and does not need to contact any API other than reddit's.
+It is self contained and does not need to contact any API other than reddit's.

 ![Demo GIF](https://i.imgur.com/RGdiR4z.gif)